jakezatecky/d3-funnel/README.md

 chart.draw(data);
 ```

-More advanced options also exist:
+## Advanced

+The following options may also be specified through the second parameter to
+`D3Funnel.draw`:

 ``` javascript
 var options = {